-The Advisory Council consists of subject matter experts and advocates for equality who offer their knowledge and expertise to advance the Society’s strategic priorities to pursue equality, enrich LGBTQ student life, empower promising students, and invest in LGBTQ studies at the University of Virginia.
-They provide important perspectives that are critical to the operations of the Society and its Board of Directors.
+The Advisory Council consists of subject matter experts and advocates for equality who offer their knowledge and expertise to advance the organization’s strategic priorities to pursue equality, enrich LGBTQ student life, empower promising students, and invest in LGBTQ studies at the University of Virginia.
+They provide important perspectives that are critical to the operations of QVA and its Board of Directors.

 Current Council Members